nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 Where a practitioner is recorded as the referrer, this **MUST** be the referenced <code>Practitioner</code>.
 If the referrer is not known, then this **SHOULD** be the practitioner who recorded the referral.
-If <code>Practitioner</code> cannot be populated with either of these, then any of the other resource options **MAY** be used as most appropriate.
+If the referral is not attributed to a practitioner, then any of the other resource options **MAY** be used as most appropriate.

 ### requester.onBehalfOf